How Much Do New Windows Cost?

 - If you are not confident that the quality of the windows themselves is comparable from company to company when the companies quote only on specifications, have the companies quote on a specific brand and model; several companies are likely to quote on some of the same brands and models.

-- If you are remodeling and will be putting windows into roughed-in openings, consider having the contractor doing the other construction work purchase and install your windows, rather than dealing with a specialized window installation outfit.
-Window installation companies are primarily geared to installing replacement frames rather than new construction jobs.
+- If you are remodeling and will be putting windows into roughed-in openings, consider having your contractor purchase and install your windows.
+Window installation companies are primarily geared to installing replacement frames, not new construction.

 An excellent resource to find incentives for all types of energy-efficiency solutions is the Database of State Incentives for Renewables & Efficiency.